 For example (typical FRM question):

-2012 Practice Exam Part 1, Question 1: You have been asked to estimate the VaR of in investment in Big Pharma Inc..
-The company’s stock is trading at USD 23 and the stock has a daily volatility of 1.5%.
+2012 Practice Exam Part 1, Question 1: You have been asked to estimate the VaR of in investment in Big Pharma Inc. The company’s stock is trading at USD 23 and the stock has a daily volatility of 1.5%.
 Using the delta-normal method, the VaR at the 95% confidence level of a long position in an at-the-money put on this stock with a delta of -0.5 over a 1-day holding period is closest to which of the following choices?

 Answer: VaR = |delta| * 1.645 * sigma * S(0) = 0.5 * 1.645 * 0.015 * 23 = 0.28.

-A classic FRM questions.
-First, see how it is satisfied to apply the linear approximation using only option delta.
+A classic FRM questions: First, see how it is satisfied to apply the linear approximation using only option delta.
 Second, we do realize this is an estimate: the accurate relationship is non-linear such that we are omitting the curvature (option gamma).

 Describe the delta‐normal approach to calculating VaR for non‐linear derivatives.